Erder00/royale-brawl/README.md

 # this server is made by xeondev and not by me! i'm just archiving it here bc other archives on github are broken or don't include the client. also maybe i'll do a few improvements if i feel like it. :)

 ## [Full setup guide + showcase](https://www.youtube.com/watch?v=zDfj-73MKLc) (video is blocked in Russia, use a vpn)
-### ROYALE BRAWL RUNS BETTER ON LINUX, THE VIDEO SHOWS THE WINDOWS SETUP, BECAUSE I THINNK MOST PEOPLE USE WINDOWS!
+### ROYALE BRAWL RUNS BETTER ON LINUX, THE VIDEO SHOWS THE WINDOWS SETUP, BECAUSE I THINK MOST PEOPLE USE WINDOWS!

 ![Screenshot](https://github.com/Erder00/royale-brawl/blob/main/screenshots/ingame.jpg)